 Turn on F22 to hear railroad radio transmissions being exchanged from inside the cab.
-The radio will play messages at random while F22 is turned on.
-Press F22 again to turn off the function and mute the radio.
-To issue a new radio message, toggle the cab chatter function from off to on by pressing F22 twice.
+The radio will continue to play messages at random while F22 is turned on.
+Press F22 again to turn off the function.
+The current message will finish and radio will be silent.
+To manually issue a new radio message, toggle the cab chatter function from off to on by pressing F22 twice.